nbigaouette/timing/README.markdown

 Note(s):

-* A timing object "Total" must be present.
-This is to calculate the ratio of all different timings.
 * When linking this library with your own code, make sure to link with librt too (using "-lrt" LDFLAG). librt provides the timing function used "clock_gettime()" and comes with glibc, so any linux distribution should work without problem.